fusefactory/td.template/README.md

 The project consists in a folder hierarchy and a template .toe file.
 The standard project should be organized as follows:
 - data: should contain all data, from images to audio files or fonts.
 - scripts: general purpose scripts, often related to general behavior (what to do on program start) or scripts running on another Python instance.
-    - toxlib: use the externalization process.
+- toxlib: use the externalization process described below.
-        - each module should have a folder containing the .tox file and a folder scripts with all the
+    - each module should have a folder containing the .tox file and the scripts used inside it.

 ## Getting Started